 In accordance with rules and regulations adopted by the SEC, instead of mailing a printed copy of our proxy materials to each shareholder of record, we are now furnishing proxy materials to our shareholders on the Internet.
 If you received a Notice of Internet Availability of Proxy Materials by mail, you will not receive a printed copy of the proxy materials, unless you specifically request a printed copy.
 Instead, the Notice of Internet Availability of Proxy Materials will instruct you as to how you may access and review all of the important information contained in the proxy materials.
-The Notice of Internet Availability of Proxy Materials also instructs you as to how you may submit your proxy on the Internet.
-If you received a Notice of Internet Availability of Proxy Materials by mail and would like to receive a printed copy of our proxy materials, you should follow the instructions for requesting such materials included in the Notice of Internet Availability of Proxy Materials.
+The Notice of Internet Availability of Proxy Materials by mail also instructs you as to how you may submit your proxy on the Internet.
+If you received a Notice of Internet Availability of Proxy Materials also instructs you as to how you may submit your proxy on the Internet.
+If you received a Notice of Internet Availability of Proxy Materials, you should follow the instructions for requesting such materials included in the Notice of Internet Availability of Proxy Materials, you should follow the instructions for requesting such materials.